 YALSA's Young Adult Services Symposium takes place Nov.
-3-5, 2017, in Louisville, KY.
+2-4, 2018, in Salt Lake City, Utah.
 YALSA will host special events requiring additional registration on Friday, with concurrent sessions taking place all day on Saturday and for a half-day on Sunday morning.

 All attendees are eligible to receive a continuing education certificate showing the number of contact hours.
 There will be a signup sheet at registration and certificates will be e-mailed out two weeks following the Symposium.

 AM Preconference, Friday, 9am-12pm, $79.
 Media Literacy, News Literacy, and Civics Education: Empowering Librarians and Teens to Navigate a Complex Landscape

 This session aims to empower librarians to navigate an area that poses a number of challenges and opportunities for both teens and librarians: the complex arena of media and news literacy and civics education.
 In this interactive session librarians will be introduced to professional development resources and ideas inspired by Participate and the Consume, Create, Connect Framework from Convergence Design Lab.
 Attendees will discuss ideas, explore resources, and engage with professionals, inside and outside of libraries, who work to equip teens with vital news and media literacy skills that help them engage in a complicated civic landscape.

 PM Preconference, Friday, 1pm-4pm, $79.
 Life Skills - Program-in-a-Box

 It’s no secret that teens lack the life skills necessary to survive in the real world and teen librarians are working to address this gap.
 Let’s make it even easier by working together!
 We will teach you how to create life skills program-in-a-box kits for your library to use, share, and reshare, saving you time and energy while teaching life skills to teens.
 Plus, play around with existing program kits from two different library systems and learn how to share program kits whether you’re a big library system or a standalone operation.